Skip to content

 Is it better to use cash or credit card in Bosnia and Herzegovina?

-In Bosnia and Herzegovina, both cash and credit cards have their advantages.
+Both cash and credit cards have their advantages.

 How can I avoid ATM fees in Bosnia and Herzegovina?